adthoughtsglobal/Nova-OS/README.md

 <p align="center">
 Nova runs without any ads, and we never deal with your data.
 If you consider supporting NovaOS development, please visit our <a href="https://www.patreon.com/adthoughtsglobal/">Patreon page</a>.
 </p>

+NovaOS is still being developed, currently, as any WebOS, its nowhere as powerful as traditional operating systems.